DRVR1/DRVR1/README.md

 - 🔒 **[File Encryption/Decryption Tool](https://github.com/DRVR1/FileCrypt):** [Python] Developed in Python for secure file handling with password protection.

-🌟 I'm looking for my first professional experience in the exciting IT world, where I can learn, grow, and contribute value with my knowledge and energy.

-📩 Let's talk!
-I'm open to opportunities and challenges that will help me continue developing professionally. 🚀

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ianvidmar)